 The business relates to agricultural machinery however there is no clear need for the business to be located in the countryside.
 The nature and use of the site is one that could be provided in allocated employment sites where there could be linked trips and therefore be more sustainable.
 The application refers to sales being to those within a 5 miles radius however this is something that cannot be controlled in the future and customers could be based in any location.
 A list of customers and suppliers is provided however this is simply a list of names rather than any business records and as stated above could alter.
 The application states that passing trade will use the site however again there is no control for how this would be managed.
 The workings of the business could change, as could the operator and owner in the future and therefore the nature of the business could also change.
-The business appears to have grown incrementally and now covers approximately 0.4ha of land.
 The business is not considered to be suitable at this location.